4d/docs/docs/Project/architecture.md

 title: Architecture of a project
 ---

-A 4D project is made of several folders and files, stored within a single parent application folder (package folder).
+A 4D project is made of several folders and files, stored within a project root folder (package folder).
 For example:

-- MyProject
+- MyProject (*project root folder*)
 	- `Components`
 	- `Data`
 		- `Logs`